 COMMISSIONS

-Commissioning an oil painting is a collaborative process, and I work closely with my Clients to create a portrait that feels personal, timeless, and something you’ll love for years to come.
+Commissioning an oil painting is a collaborative process, and I work closely with my Clients to create a portrait that feels both personal and timeless.

 Below you’ll find an overview of how the commission process works, what to expect at each stage, and how to get started.